apache/nuttx/Documentation/platforms/arm/tiva/launchxl-cc1312r1/index.rst

 Serial Console
 ==============

-The on-board XDS110 Debugger provide a USB virtual serial console using UART0 (DIO2_RXD and DIO3_TXD).
+The on-board XDS110 Debugger provides a USB virtual serial console using UART0 (DIO2_RXD and DIO3_TXD).

 A J-Link debugger is used (see below), then the RXD/TXD jumper pins can